unionj-cloud/go-doudou/README.md

 - https://spec.openapis.org/oas/v3.0.3: OpenAPI 3.0

+&nbsp;
 ### Philosophy

 - Design First: We encourage designing your apis at the first place.
 - Contract: We use OpenAPI 3.0 spec as a contract between server and client to reduce the communication cost between different dev teams and speed up development.
 - Decentralization: We use gossip protocol to do service register and discovery to build a robust, scalable and decentralized service cluster.
 Thanks the awesome library memberlist by hashicorp.
+&nbsp;
 ### Features

 - Low-code: design service interface to generate main function, routes, http handlers, mock service implementation, http